-In the last 20 years, VI has evolved rapidly, and now AgTech leaders, like CropIn, are implementing its use in the agricultural sector dynamically.
+In the last 20 years, VI has evolved rapidly, and now Agritech leaders, like Cropin, are implementing its use in the agricultural sector dynamically.
 With this, vital information like positives and stresses on a piece of land can be easily determined.

 Such readings are spatial and are taken from whatever is visible from the space or from the near-infrared light reflections from the surface to space.
 With the use of optical satellite sensors, it is possible to measure solar radiation.
-As the readings are taken on different bands, multispectral optical sensors are used.
-Each channel in this band is designed so that it is sensitive to a very narrow range of wavelength colour-coded as:
+As the readings are taken on different bands, multi-spectral optical sensors are used.
+Each channel in this band is designed so that it is sensitive to a very narrow range of wavelengths color-coded as:

 Blue and red bands reflect vegetation index of lower value and as the value increases, it turns to green.
-On the other hand, those of higher value are read by the near-infrared band.
+On the other hand, those of higher values are read by the near-infrared band.

 AgTech revolutionaries use VI actively in precision agriculture.
 This form of agriculture aims to produce more output with lesser input, and VI is of immense importance in executing this.

-This new-age implementation of VI in precision agriculture offers several benefits, like:
+This new-age implementation of VI in precision farming offers several benefits, like: